CAREER CENTER PARTICIPATION AGREEMENT

 3) Act Ethically When Accepting Offers of Employment:

-When accepting an offer of full-time employment or an internship (either paid or unpaid), one must have every intention of honoring that commitment.
-If a student accepts an offer of employment, admission to a graduate or professional school, or other post-graduate career opportunity, he/she must withdraw from the recruiting process immediately.
+When accepting an offer of full-time (post-graduate), internship (either paid or unpaid), or summer employment, one must have every intention of honoring that commitment.
+If a student accepts an offer of employment, he/she must withdraw from the recruiting process immediately.
 This includes but is not limited to:

 - Not applying to future job postings